ahrar-deriv/dart_ahrar_architecture_poc/README.md

 Welcome to the Engine – more than an architectural framework, it's a comprehensive solution simplifying data management and dependency resolution within your application with its three-layered structure ensuring efficient data flow.
 ## 1. UI Layer

 The UI Layer acts as the presentation layer where developers define a versatile model class capable of encompassing fields from various API requests.
 This model class, referred to as the UI model entity, serves as a mixed object.
-Developers craft these entities to represent the data they need to display or work with in the application's user interface.
+Developers craft these entities to represent the data they need to display or work within the application's user interface.
 These entities are the bridge between the UI and Engine layers.

 ## 2. Engine Layer

 The Engine Layer is the central intelligence of the architecture, responsible for orchestrating data retrieval, processing, and distribution.
 It plays a pivotal role in enhancing code reusability, maintainability, and the overall efficiency of the application.
 The core features of the Engine Layer include:

-### 2.1 Observer Pattern
+### 2.1 Observer Layer

-The cornerstone of the Engine Layer's functionality is the Observer pattern.
-This pattern enables efficient and asynchronous communication between the UI Layer and the Engine Layer.
-Here's a detailed breakdown of how the Observer pattern is employed:
+The cornerstone of the Engine Layer's functionality is based on the Observer pattern.
+This layer enables efficient and asynchronous communication between the UI Layer and the Engine Layer.
+Here's a detailed breakdown of how the Observer layer is employed:

 #### Registration